New York Construction Accident Lawyer

 Because contractors, subcontractors, electricians, and others in the construction industry are required to work on hazardous jobsites and use heavy machinery and tools, they are at a fairly high risk of being injured on the job.
 Even when these injuries are not fatal, workers are likely to sustain catastrophic injuries, affecting nearly every aspect of their lives.

-Common construction accidents and injuries include:
+Common construction injuries include:

 - Being hit by falling objects